mitranim/emerge/readme.md

   * No need for interop calls
   * Complete compatibility with JSON

 2. Size.
-At the time of writing, ImmutableJS is 57 KB minified, unacceptable.
+At the time of writing, ImmutableJS is 57 KiB minified, unacceptable.
-   Emerge is just 3 KB minified.
+   Emerge is just ≈ 3 KiB minified.

 3. Performance.
 Emerge is probably about as efficient as this kind of stuff gets.

+Why not SeamlessImmutable?

+(SI is a popular library for merging and patching dicts and lists.
+Like Emerge, it sticks to plain JS data structures, and provides a similar set of functions.)

+Emerge is WAY faster, more memory-efficient, and smaller than SI.

 ## Installation